FrontEgg: Customer Configuration Guide

 • Read this document and the resources in the Appendix

 • DNS administration privileges.
-If not, engage the admin. to partner in the setup
+If not, engage your DNS administrator to partner in the setup.

 • Ensure you provide the mandatory SAML attributes: